Programs for Active Older Adults

 Diabetes Prevention and Management

-The Y offers two evidence-based programs to help people prevent and manage type 2 diabetes:
+The Y offers three evidence-based programs to help people prevent and manage type 2 diabetes:

 Falls are the leading cause of both fatal and nonfatal injury in people over age 60.
 The Y offers two evidence-based courses to help people reduce risk while increasing strength and balance: